The Nelson Bridge at Augusta National - Golf Monthly

 The Nelson Bridge at Augusta National

-The Nelson Bridge is made of stone and crosses Rae’s Creek at Augusta National just upstream from the Hogan Bridge.
+The Nelson Bridge at Augusta National, home to the Masters, is made of stone and crosses Rae’s Creek just upstream from the Hogan Bridge.

 The Nelson Bridge takes golfers from Augusta’s 13th tee towards the fairway.
 The Hogan Bridge takes golfers to the 12th green.

 These two bridges in Amen Corner were dedicated on the same day – April 2, 1958 – and thereby became the second and third dedicated bridges at Augusta National.
-The Sarazen Bridge had been dedicated on April 6, 1955.

 There is a plaque in the ground that players pass as they are about to cross the Nelson Bridge.
 It reads: